Stride-EdVentures/practicaljava/chapters/01-intro/getting-started.md

 See documention [here](https://just-the-docs.com/docs/ui-components/callouts/){: .btn .btn-blue }

-A paragraph that is highlighted {: .highlight }
+A paragraph that is highlighted{: .highlight }

-{: .note }
+This is a warning{: .warning }

-Another way to do a note.
+Another way to do a note.{: .note }

 ## Prerequisites